Wheels of Justice

 Come, tackle all five of Salt Lake City’s riding canyons with us!

 Our major event each year is our Ain’t No Mountain High Enough! ride.
-The ride will start at the Black Bear Diner in Sandy, where the good people there will provide us with a free pancake breakfast.
-(Breakfast starts at 6:30; the ride starts at 7:30.)
-Then we will ascend all five of Salt Lake City’s rideable canyons: Little Cottonwood Canyon, Big Cottonwood Canyon, Millcreek Canyon, Emigration Canyon, and then, City Creek Canyon!
-Yep.
+The ride ascends all five of Salt Lake City’s rideable canyons: Little Cottonwood Canyon, Big Cottonwood Canyon, Millcreek Canyon, Emigration Canyon, and then, City Creek Canyon!
 Riders can choose one, two, three, four, or all five canyons.
 This formidable ride—with more elevation gain than the most prominent peak in the continental United States, and even more than the Mauna Kea volcano in Hawai’i—is meant to show that people can overcome any challenge.
 It also shows our team’s commitment to protecting and helping children.

-Those who finish all five will receive a killer finisher’s medal, courtesy of DNA Cycling (Drive Marketing).
-All riders, regardless of how many mountains you conquer, will receive a free Specialized 2nd Gen Big Mouth water bottle, courtesy of UtahBikingLaw.com.
-Thanks to our other generous local partners, there will also be some very cool giveaways, as well as prizes awarded to the KOM and QOM of each canyon.
-Rally your friends and come join us!
+Those who climb all five canyons receive a killer finisher’s medal, courtesy of DNA Cycling (Drive Marketing).
+All riders, regardless of how many mountains they conquer, receive a free Specialized 2nd Gen Big Mouth water bottle, courtesy of UtahBikingLaw.com.
+Thanks to our other generous local partners, there are also some very cool giveaways, as well as prizes awarded to the KOM and QOM of each canyon.
+Rally your friends and come join us in 2019!

 For more information or to join the ride, click here.